CableguyWoW/TSWoW-Auto-Installer/README.md

 # TSWoW-Auto-Installer

+UNFINISHED AND NOT WORKING YET - DO NOT USE!

 **TSWoW-Auto-Installer** is tool that helps you set up **TSWoW 3.3.5a** servers on **Debian 12**.
 With this installer, you can quickly configure your server environment so you can focus on your custom creations.

 ## Feature Highlights